 What causes a contractile uterus?

-- Contractions to prepare for labor l At the end of your pregnancy, you may experience false contractions.
-They are not painful and are intended to prepare you for labor.
+• Birth preparation contractions: at the end of your pregnancy, you may experience false contractions.
+These are not painful and are intended to prepare you for labor.

 What are the signs of a contractile uterus?